Kim Kardashian Reflects On Her Skin At 42: “If People Saw It They'd Be Really Shocked”

 When Kardashian was starting to get random breakouts, her facialist introduced her to pumpkin enzymes, a natural ingredient for skin exfoliation.
 Kardashian says that a flash enzyme face mask was a big help to her skin, "especially if [I] had blemishes, putting a little bit of pumpkin enzyme as a blemish mask, sitting it on there — that's how I first became aware of pumpkin enzymes," she explains.

 She uses this new Resurfacing Mask just twice a week in conjunction with a full Skkn by Kim regime.
-"For the fall, I always like to extra moisturize and extra exfoliate," Kardashian explains.
-Her new favorite skincare move?
-Mixing her face oil into moisturizer, as the kids do.
+"For the fall, I always like to extra moisturise and extra exfoliate," Kardashian explains.
+Her new favourite skincare move?
+Mixing her face oil into moisturiser, as the kids do.
 “It's a new thing for me; I used to like to be so matte before, so I never really used oil,” she explains.
 “If you get a spray tan, oils usually rub that off.
 I used to be so scared of oils and think, are oils going to give me oily skin or make me break out?
 None of the above.
-I use a little bit, mixed with moisturizer, you just look so glowy and it feels like the moisture holds.”
+I use a little bit, mixed with moisturiser, you just look so glowy and it feels like the moisture holds.”

 AdvertisementADVERTISEMENT